wk275/qbTools-v2/README.md

 ```
 cd ~/qbTools
 docker compose rm --stop --force
-docker system prune -a      ## this will delete all docker images, networks and volumes.
+docker system prune -a
+## this will delete all docker images, networks and volumes.
 Not only the qbtool-v2 ones!
-Images, networks, etc will be setup again after restarting your containers
+Images, networks, etc will be restored after restarting your containers
 cd ..
 sudo rm -rf ./qbTools
 ```